0xlucyfer/translator/README.md

 I should have unit tests for this but I dont.
 I do test everything manually from my terminal using import pdb; pdb.set_trace().

-#### Clean List
+#### Clean List Definition
-Lower cased & stripped of white spaces on both sides.
+Lower cased, stripped of white spaces on both sides.

 #### Instructions
 - Clone